Pintea the Brave

 According to biographical records, Grigore Pintea, son of Cupșa Pintea and Mălina (born Costan), was born in 1670 as a descendant of petty Romanian nobility - as Ioan Cupșa - from Hollómező (now Măgoaja) in Belső-Szolnok Country.
 According to legends, ballads, and movies, he antagonizes regional nobles and decides to fight against social injustice.
 He flees to the forests of the nearby Maramureş Máramaros County and lives like a Robin Hood (haiduc).
 During those years, he terrorized the local nobility, who strove to catch him, but he always managed to evade them.

 In 1681, Ioan Cupșa built the Nicula Monastery from Doboka County and donated the famous weeping icon of Mary.
-On the lands of the same Cupșa family lays the commune Cupșeni in the MaramureşMáramaros County.
+On the lands of the same Cupșa family lays the commune Cupșeni in the Máramaros County.